EU-OSHA actively cooperates with the following EU agencies:

 The Communication Partnership Project (CPP) aims to raise awareness of the importance of OSH to SMEs and to provide them with easy access to practical information and useful contacts at national and regional levels, including national partnership meetings, awareness-raising packages and other activities such as EEN OSH Awards.

-EU-OSHA’s main partners in achieving its objectives are the Directorate-General for Internal Market, Industry, Entrepreneurship and SMEs (DG GROW), the Executive Agency for SMEs (EASME), EU-OSHA’s national focal points and the EEN members.
+The EEN members are one of the main partners that help EU-OSHA achieve its objectives, together with the Directorate-General for Internal Market, Industry, Entrepreneurship and SMEs (DG GROW), the European Innovation Council and SMEs Executive Agency (EISMEA) and EU-OSHA’s national focal points.